Grief is not a linear process.

 Daniel’s passing took a good 18 months to feel somewhat normal again.

-I definitely have undiagnosed PTSD from his illness, taking care of him, and, of course, the loss of my best friend and partner of 22 years.
+I believe that at one point, for many years after his passing, I had undiagnosed PTSD from his illness, taking care of him, and, of course, the loss of my best friend and partner of 22 years.

 There are times now that I can talk about it without getting emotional, and other times I just break down.